thifranc/shinken-webui-wiki-up/Upgrade-from-WebUI-v1.md

   - install python dependencies
   - install mongodb (not mandatory but recommended)

-> **With the current version 2.0, do not rename webui with webui2 in your broker configuration file!
-Some side effects may exist with some Shinken daemons :/P It also may be mandatory to remove the old `/var/lib/shinken/modules/webui` directory to avoid confusing the main broker ...**

 * Edit your broker configuration file and replace `webui` with `webui2` in the modules list:
 ```
 $ vi /etc/shinken/brokers/broker-master.cfg